hootsuite/atlantis/website/src/content/blog/atlantis-release.md

 <img src="/img/approval-needed.png">

-With Atlantis, you can now enable your developers to write Terraform safely.
+With Atlantis, developers are able to write and apply Terraform safely.
+They submit pull requests, can run `atlantis plan` until their change looks good and then get approval from Ops to `apply`.

-Since the introduction of Atlantis at Hootsuite, we've had **78** contributors to our Terraform repositories. **58** of those were developers.
+Since the introduction of Atlantis at Hootsuite, we've had **78** contributors to our Terraform repositories, **58** of whom are developers (**75%**).

-## Manage Environments
-TODO

 ## Where we are now